nautobot/helm-charts/docs/advanced-features/kubernetes-jobs-support.md

 manifests present at startup.
 Nautobot reads the manifest when a Nautobot job is executed.

 This Helm Chart generates manifests for you.
-There will be one Job manifest for every Job Queue that you enable in `values.yaml`.
+There will be one Kubernetes job manifest for every job queue that you enable in `values.yaml`.
 The default location is `/etc/nautobot/job-queues`, which is defined with the `kubernetes.jobsManifestsMountPath` attribute.

 ## How to Configure Job Queues

-The `values.yaml` contains the section `kubernetes.defaults`, where all the default values for your Jobs are defined.
-Any setting defined here, is applied to all Kubernetes Jobs.
-For example, you want to inject an extra environmental variable to your Jobs, define this new variable in the `kubernetes.defaults` section.
+The `values.yaml` contains the section `kubernetes.defaults`, where all the default values for your job manifests are defined.
+Any setting defined here, is applied to all job manifests.
+For example, you want to inject an extra environmental variable to your jobs.
+Define this new variable in the `kubernetes.defaults` section.

 ```yaml